Milliard is common in budget foam, especially folding mattresses for guests and small spaces. We tested how these beds feel in real use.

 Details

-- Thickness: 6 inches total
+- Thickness: 6 inches

-- Available sizes: Twin, Full, Queen for most versions
+- Available sizes: Twin, Full, and Queen

 Review Score